 So, we said let’s do that, meaning we had to build a CDN.
 Each of our PoP’s has the system we built, an acceleration system with real-time visibility and action.
 We recruited a veteran who had built both Cotendo CDN and Instart Logic’s CDN.
 He built our network, which currently has 22 PoP’s, so we’re doing end-to-end content delivery, but where the traditional CDN stops at the edge, we’re just getting started.

 Q: Can you walk me through your feature set and prices?

 A: We have two layers of service.
 We have a static CDN offering where we charge standard $/GB for static delivery.
-For customers that want to take advantage of the higher level, more dynamic feature, we call that MdotCDN and MdotCDN is where all the magic happens.
-From a static CDN standpoint, we offer standard features – customer portal, self-configuration available, instant purge, support of custom rule sets, WAF, DDoS, all of the check boxes you would expect for a CDN.
+For customers that want to take advantage of the higher level, more dynamic feature, we call that MdotCDN and MdotCDN are where all the magic happens.
+From a static CDN standpoint, we offer standard features – customer portal, self-configuration available, instant purge, support of custom rule sets, WAF, DDoS, all of the checkboxes you would expect for a CDN.

 Q: What if someone just wants your mobile solution.
 Would that be on a per gigabyte basis or on a platform/bandwidth fee?

 A: We have a couple of models.
 We recognize that customers are used to paying on $/GB so we have $/GB pricing.
 Or a customer can pay on a page-load basis.
 Pricing would be comparable to what you would pay for DSA.
 And we would be delivering the entire page.
 When I say we’re mobile, we wouldn’t just do dynamic content, we would do all of the mobile content.
 Instead of providing caching, we would pull static assets from the CDN edge and deliver an entire page over the last mile.